 As with any stock market activity, it is important to acknowledge and understand the risks associated with penny stocks before trading them.
 There certainly are many stories of investors achieving unbelievable financial returns with these stocks.
 However, there are an equal, if not larger number of investors who have fallen victim to predatory schemes within this largely unregulated environment and lost most if not all of their investment.

 As the name implies, you can begin investing in penny stocks with very small sums of money.
-However, we strongly encourage that you do your own research into each and every penny stock you find before acquiring these shares.
+However, it is strongly encouraged that you do your own research into each and every penny stock you find before acquiring these shares.